 Tell your lawmakers that these bills are not acceptable and you do not want your tax payer dollars being used to fund bigotry and discrimination.Send Your Message

-Please take action to urge your Senators to vote NO on any bill to repeal the Affordable Care Act (ACA).
+Please take action to urge your Senators to vote NO on any attempt to repeal the Affordable Care Act (ACA).

-The consequences will likely include millions more people uninsured, increased mortality rates, skyrocketing healthcare premiums, overcrowded emergency rooms, and limited insurance options.
+The consequences of passing Trumpcare include millions more people uninsured, increased mortality rates, skyrocketing healthcare premiums, overcrowded emergency rooms, and limited insurance options.
 If this effort to repeal the ACA is successful, the impact will be most devastating for LGBTQ people, people of color, low income families and people looking to start a family, people with disabilities, and people living with HIV or other chronic conditions who rely on consistent and often lifesaving treatment.